jacon-dev/WordleKata/README.md

 # Wordle Kata Inc.
 Hello engineer, welcome to Wordle Kata Inc.

-As you're probably aware, some online game called "_Wordle_" recently skyrocketed in popularity and has taken the world by storm!
+As you're probably aware, some online game called _**Wordle**_ recently skyrocketed in popularity and has taken the world by storm!
+Well we've found a lucrative loop hole in their application and we intend to take advantage of it!

-As a company we're looking to get on board the hype train and get our own version out the door for people to play, without the silly limits of one word a day!

-However, our last developer started to write the application and then decided to leave for a coffee and didn't come back, so we need you to finish their work!
+The silly folk over at _**Wordle**_ limit the number of time's people can play their game.
+Those fools haven't seen the opportunity there to really draw players into the game!
+So we're making our own version of the game that people can play over and over again with absolutely no limits!

+Our first developer started doing the work, they said they got things up and running nicely with tests that passed too!
+We're not sure how honest they were though, as one day they went to get a coffee and never came back!
+So we've hired you to finish off the game for us!

-## Requirements
+## Game Requirements
  - Random word generated should be no more than 5 letters long
+ - Guesses should be limited to no more than 5 letters long
  - Guessing the word should compare all the letters to check for:
    - correct letters in the correct place should be marked as "O"
    - correct letters in the wrong place should be marked as "?"